CLAUSE 9 EXPLAINS HOW A TUTOR AND STUDENT ENTER INTO CONTRACTS WITH EACH OTHER.

 13.4 We are not responsible for any engagement between any Tutor and any Student, at any time, whether this be on or off of the Platform.

-13.5 As stated above at clause 7.10, every Tutor must ensure that they have a DBS check, no more than three (3) years old, not contain any unspent criminal convictions, before providing any tutoring services.
+13.5 As stated above in clause 8.7.10, every Tutor must ensure that they have a DBS check, no more than 12 months old or subscribed to the DBS Update Service, not contain any unspent criminal convictions, before providing any tutoring services.

 14.1 The Student must pay the Charges which include VAT.
 The total Charges will be displayed on the Platform and a Student’s Order will be subject to those Charges.
 The Charges will be confirmed in the Booking Confirmation.
 If You think the Charges in a Booking Confirmation are wrong please immediately contact Us at [email protected] to let Us know.